allenai/s2orc/README.md

 See [our arXiv preprint](https://arxiv.org/abs/1911.02782) for details.

+## Contact / Feedback

+We'd love to hear how you're using this dataset and any feedback you might have.
+Please fill out the Google Form [here](https://forms.gle/vB4T481sd65rfnir8).
+This is completely optional, but we'd really appreciate it since this information will inform how we'll maintain the project going forward.
+Thanks!

+If you'd prefer to email, contact us at:  `{kylel, lucyw}@allenai.org`

 ## Download instructions

 You will need an AWS account to access the S3 bucket `s3://ai2-s2-gorc-release/`.